-We have all been given a gift or gifts, and a measure of faith distributed by God, to enable us to fulfill the role that we have been called to in the body of Christ, according to the grace given to us.
+We have all been given a gift or gifts, and a measure of faith distributed by God.
+We are enabled to fulfill the role that we have been called to, in the body of Christ, according to the grace given to us.
 (Romans 12:3-8)

-Consider the story of the widow of Zarephath – a woman who responded to the word of God with obedience, and by faith used the gift that she had been given.
-In 1 Kings chapter 17 God directs Elijah to a town called Zarephath, during a time of drought, and He directs a widow there to provide for him.
-This woman has endured a season of great difficulty, she has a young son to look after and because of the drought the country has been hit by famine.
-By the time she meets with Elijah she is collecting fuel to cook the small amount of food that she has left – this is going to be their last meal.
+Consider the story of the widow of Zarephath.
+A woman who responded to the word of God with obedience, and by faith used the gift that she had been given.
+In 1 Kings chapter 17 God directs Elijah to a town called Zarephath, during a time of drought.
+He directs a widow there to provide for him.
+This woman has endured a season of great difficulty, she has a young son to look after and the country has been hit by famine.
+By the time she meets with Elijah, she is collecting fuel to cook the small amount of food that she has left.
+This is going to be their last meal.